Lael logo

 How do you say 'light' in Spanish?

-The standard Spanish word for 'light' is 'luz'.
+The Spanish word for 'light' is 'luz'.

 How do you pronounce 'luz' in Spanish?